 Are you doing multi-tasking on your Linux machine and suddenly there is a power cut?
 Is your Laptop battery low or have any problem with your PC’s UPS?
-Then Hibernate is a good option for you!
+Hibernating system is a good option for you!
 You can save all your work and resume where you left after switching on the computer.

 What is Hibernate?

-Hibernate is an option that allows you to save your system state immediately to your hard disk, so that when you switch on back then all the programs can be restored from the hard disk and you can start working again with the same system state as you had before switching off, without losing any data.
+Hibernate is an option that allows you to save your system state immediately to your hard disk, so that when you switch your computer on then all the programs can be restored from the hard disk and you can start working again with the same system state as you had before switching off, without losing any data.

 Hibernate saves all of your RAM data on the hard disk and restores back into RAM after you turn on the computer.

 In Ubuntu, Hibernate is not enabled by default, so you will have to do it manually.
 But don’t worry It will not take much time once you fulfill the requirements.

 Before we continue there are some important things to know to enable Hibernate.